KittyDig/portfolio_1/README.md

 ## User Experience

 ### User Stories
-For users who were new to this site, I wanted it to be intuitive and easy to navigate, with clearly labelled
+For users who were new to this site, I wanted it to be intuitive and easy to navigate, with a clearly labelled navbar as to not overwhelm new users.

 ### Design